hjboehle/-node-red-contrib-rules-io/README.md

 # node-red-contrib-rules-io

-Generic rules node for Node-RED, that executes file-based rules in Json format.
-Documents your automation rules in a Json file and execute this rules directly with the "rules-io" node.
-The node send (output) the wanted messages after receiving a message (input).
+Rules node for Node-RED, that executes file-based rules in Json format.
+Documents your automation rules in a Json file and executes this rules directly with the "rules-io" node.
+The node sends (output) the wanted messages after receiving a message (input).

 ## Installation

-The recommended way is to install the node directly from Node-RED under "Manage palette" an the tab "Installation".
+The recommended way is to install the node directly from Node-RED under "Manage palette" and the tab "Installation".

-By manually installation download this repository an go to your download directory and enter
+By manual installation, download this repository and go to your download directory and enter

     npm install <your_download_directory>

 ## Configuration

-The following sections describes the configuration.
-For a better understanding please have a look of the [examples](rules-io/examples).
+The following sections describe the configuration.
+For a better understanding please have a look at the [examples](rules-io/examples).

 ### Rule File Creation